Sunrise Flour Mill Estate

 In 1983, the Enugu state government, established the Sunrise Flour Mill with production lines for flour, semolina and wheat.

 Only two years later, in 1985, the mill went out of production as the industry could not survive the strain of an economic depression.
-The closing of the mill is one the many instances of Nigeria’s deindustrialisation which historians of economic life tell us should be understood as a consequence of the forced abandonment of industrial policies induced by the IMF’s Structural Adjustment Programs (SAPs) which devastated many sub-Saharan African economies in the aftermath of the international debt crisis.
+The closing of the mill is one the many instances of Nigeria’s deindustrialisation in the late century which resulted as a consequence of the forced abandonment of industrial policies induced by the IMF’s Structural Adjustment Programs (SAPs) which devastated many sub-Saharan African economies in the aftermath of the international debt crisis.

 The mill has remained moribund for twenty-five years in spite of efforts to reignite production in 1992 and 2013.
 Most recently, in 2013, in line with federal establishment of a free trade zone in the state, the Enugu state government signed an agreement with a Vietnamese company, DVI Trading Services and Investment, to take over the Flour Mill for a period of 30 years.
 Yet, the mill remains defunct and the estate buildings out of use (except the living quarters).
 A few years ago, the administrative building in the estate suffered water damage, to add to the slow degradation it has suffered in its past 15 years of inactivity.

 I shot these photographs of the building and its interiors to speak to the decay of Nigerian resources and capacity in the hands of consecutive administrations that continue to fail its potential.
 I hope for it to serve as a reflection of the country's socio-economic reality through its built environment.
 A flour mill that goes defunct only after two years of production, only to live for decades as an echo of its potential is a metaphor for the Nigerian state.